therealchjones/mffer/docs/Development.md

 good" output from prior builds.
 There are standardized methods for creating the virtual machines and for testing mffer on them.
-Scripts are provided to create virtual machines for Parallels Desktop and test mffer on the virtual machines, all running on a macOS host machine with only the addition of Parallels Desktop Pro required to build the virtual machines.
+Scripts are provided to create virtual machines for Parallels Desktop and test mffer on the virtual machines, all running on a macOS host machine with Parallels Desktop Pro and Command Line Tools for XCode.
 These scripts are available in the `tools/` directory.

 (Further information on using the command line to build and interact with Paralells Desktop is available